Our Team

 MSL Educational Specialist

-Giulia has worked privately as an MSL Specialist for the past three years, teaching children with dyslexia and dysgraphia.
+Giulia has worked privately as an Multisensory Language Specialist for the past five years, teaching children with dyslexia and dysgraphia.
 She has also trained with Ron Yoshimoto in phonology and morphology.
 Giulia has a particular interest in developing older students’ writing skills.
 This includes supporting their understanding of basic sentence structure, to helping students to clearly articulate and express themselves in longer stretches of writing.

 Cheryl Martin